hartwork/xiangqi-setup/README.md

 ## Overview

-**xiangqi-setup** is a command line tool using [svgutils](https://pypi.org/project/svgutils/) 0.3.2 to render [Xiangqi](https://en.wikipedia.org/wiki/Xiangqi) (Chinese chess) board setups from WXF and FEN files to SVG images.
+**xiangqi-setup** is a command line tool using [svgutils](https://pypi.org/project/svgutils/) 0.3.2 to render [Xiangqi](https://en.wikipedia.org/wiki/Xiangqi) (Chinese chess) board setups from WXF/FEN/annoFEN/XAY files to SVG images.
 With WXF files that contain move history, **xiangqi-setup** can replay these moves on top of the initial setup — all of them, none, or any custom number of moves (using the `--moves COUNT` argument).